 International travelers must have a valid passport and be registered with the ESTA visa waiver program

 Boquillas del Carmen is the primary gateway to the Maderas del Carmen Natural Protected Area in Mexico.
-The National Commission of Natural Protect Areas charges $2 per person entrance fee.
+The National Commission of Natural Protect Areas charges $3 per person entrance fee.
 These fees help fund sustainable environmental projects in over 180 Natural Protected Areas in Mexico.
-Please stop by their office in Boquillas for more information on the Maderas del Carmen Natural Protected Area.
+Please stop by their office (if open) in Boquillas for more information on the Maderas del Carmen Natural Protected Area.

 Upon return to the US, documentation is scanned and transmitted to the US immigration office in El Paso, where an official views the document remotely as well as the person presenting.
 Via a telephone connection, the official asks the standard questions: